cedricg-mirror/reflexions/README.md

 Each directory contains :
 - text files logs resulting from my dynamic analysis
-- a README.md with information relative to the sample itself (source, reports, C2) as well as somme of my observations / technical analysis
+- a README.md with information relative to the sample itself (source, reports, C2) as well as some of my observations / technical analysis

 # Understanding the log format